Ezzelden5/netfliex-90s-movies-analysis/README.md

 ## 🎬 Project Overview

 This project performs an exploratory data analysis (EDA) on a dataset of shows and movies available on Netflix.
-The primary goal is to uncover trends and insights specifically related to **movies released during the 1990s**.
+The primary goal is to uncover trends and insights specifically related to **movies rele[...]

-Working from the perspective of a production company specializing in nostalgic styles, this analysis helps to better understand the landscape of 90s cinema, including popular genres, movie durations, and contributing countries.
+Working from the perspective of a production company specializing in nostalgic styles, this analysis helps to better understand the landscape of 90s cinema, including popular genres, movie durations, [...]

 ## 📊 Dataset